BF-BackEnd-class-2025/java-week-7/src/maven/README.md

-# 🧱 Week 7 — Maven & Project Structure
+# 🧱 Maven & Project Structure

 ## 🧩 What is Maven?